sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/azuredevops.md

 1. Go to **Site admin > Manage code hosts > Add repositories**.
 2. Select **Azure DevOps**.
-3. Next you will have to provide a [configuration](#configuration) for the Gerrit code host connection.
+3. Next you will have to provide a [configuration](#configuration) for the Azure DevOps code host connection.
 Here is an example configuration:
 ```json
 {
   "url": "https://dev.azure.com/",